Generic Name: doxycycline hyclate

 Doxycycline has a high degree of lipoid solubility and a low affinity for calcium binding.
 It is highly stable in normal human serum.
 Doxycycline will not degrade into an epianhydro form.

-Active Ingredient: Doxycycline hyclate USP equivalent to 50 mg of doxycycline USP.
+Active Ingredient: Doxycycline hyclate USP equivalent to 50 mg of doxycycline.

 Inactive Ingredient: Microcrystalline cellulose and magnesium stearate.